EarthObservationSimulator/orbitpy/docs/orbitpy.coveragecalculator_module.rst

 ``PointingOptionsWithGridCoverage.execute`` function
 .......................................................

 The function behavior is similar to the ``execute`` function of the ``GridCoverage`` object.
-Coverage calculations are performed for a specific instrument and mode.
+Coverage calculations are performed for a specific instrument and mode, and the results are written out for separately for each pointing-option of the instrument/mode.
 A key difference is that only the scene-field-of-view of the instrument is considered (no scope to use field-of-regard) in the coverage calculation.

 Output data file format